-Nature and Nurture: What Makes Us Who we Are
+Nature and Nurture: What Rules Us?

 It can be tempting for us to develop simple explanations about why people are the way they are; we really want to understand ourselves and other people.
 One long-standing debate in psychology is about the influence of nature (‘it's in the genes'); and nurture (‘it's about how you were raised') on human development.
 An experiment from a few years ago elegantly demonstrates the complexity of this question.

 This experiment involved rhesus monkeys which are very genetically similar to humans.
 For now, let's put aside our understandable disquiet over the ethical aspects of such experiments.